ibm-cloud-docs/vpc/hub-spoke-withdrawing-dns-sharing.md

 ## Before you begin
 {: #dns-sharing-before-you-begin}

-Before you disconnect DNS sharing, make sure to meet the following prerequisites:
+Before you disconnect DNS sharing, review the following prerequisites:

-* To disconnect DNS sharing from a DNS-shared (spoke) VPC with DNS resolver type set to Delegated, you must first update the resolver type to System or Manual.
+* To disconnect DNS sharing from a DNS-shared (spoke) VPC with its DNS resolver type set to `Delegated`, you must first update the resolver type to `System` or `Manual`.
 Then, delete the DNS resolution binding.
-* To disconnect DNS sharing from a hub VPC, the hub VPC user must be assigned the **DNS Binding Connector** IAM role.
+* To disconnect DNS sharing from a hub VPC, the hub VPC user must be assigned the `DNSBindingConnector` IAM role.

 ## Disconnecting DNS sharing to a hub VPC in the UI
 {: #hub-spoke-disconnect-from-hub-ui}